-Weighing up to 550 pounds, the Green Anaconda holds the record for the heaviest snake in the world.
-They can reach over 30 feet in length and measure over a foot in girth!
-The Green Anaconda is native to South America, and typically make their homes in swamps, marshes, and near streams.
+Weighing up to 550 pounds, the green anaconda holds the record for the heaviest snake in the world.
+They can reach over 20 feet in length and measure over a foot in girth!
+The green anaconda is native to South America, and typically make their homes in swamps, marshes, and near streams.

-Speaking of prey, Green Anacondas will often eat fish, caiman, capybara, and even jaguars!
-The Green Anaconda is a constrictor, meaning they don’t kill their prey with venom, but instead they wrap their strong bodies around their prey and squeeze until it stops breathing.
+Speaking of prey, green anacondas will often eat fish, caiman, capybara, and even jaguars!
+The green anaconda is a constrictor, meaning they don’t kill their prey with venom.
+Instead, they wrap their strong bodies around their prey, cutting off blood flow.

 Did You Know?